Knowledge Flow

 Machine Mediation

-Integrate Human + Machine
+Integrate Humans and Machine

 Designing automation and AI interactions so they enhance human judgment, not replace it blindly.